vapor-community/ferno/README.md

 # Ferno 🔥

-Ferno allows you to easily connect your vapor project with your Firebase realtime database.
+Ferno allows you to easily connect your Vapor project with your Firebase realtime database.
 It is built with the brand new Vapor 3.
 It gives you a nice and clean interface to interact with the Firebase Realtime REST API.
 It will automatically turn the response into your class/struct!
-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
 You will need: